Bug #37124

 Current value: ENGINE=MyISAM

-Updated by Markus Klein about 1 year ago
+Updated by Markus Klein over 12 years ago

 Also applies to all other branches.
 Also tested with 4.7.

-Updated by Susanne Moog about 1 year ago
+Updated by Susanne Moog over 12 years ago

 In my opinion we should write a note in INSTALL.txt about usage of InnoDB in the core.
 Something like: Be aware that TYPO3 uses the InnoDB storage engine on certain tables.
 Please make sure to have InnoDB available.
 If you for some reason have no InnoDB available TYPO3 will probably still work, but there could be some side effects.